mikeparisstuff/WD-42/README.md

 ##WD-42 - The lightweight Web Framework for Rust
 ------

-NOTE: This was desined for Rust .10 and will most likely need some tinkering for more recent rust versions.
-I hope to get back to this project soon!
+NOTE: This was desined for Rust .10 and will most likely need some tinkering to be compatible with more recent rust versions

 Welcome to the WD-42 repo!
 WD-42 is a lightweight web framework that helps take the Rust off.